piotar/pkg-sync/README.md

 1. Go to directories `~/external/Ui` and `~/external/Store`.
 2. Run command `pkg-sync add .`  with each directory.
 3. Go to `~/projects/App` directory.
-4. Run command `pkg-sync sync`.
+4. Run command `pkg-sync sync .`.
 This will copy dependency files and start watching for changes.

+That's it...
+Points 1-2 are only necessary for the first run.

 # Commands